 Tom with a driver on Gus Wortham golf course

 Tom was a Marine in Vietnam and fought in the battle of Dong Ha.
 His only other real job was as an economist for Texas Eastern Transmission, a gas pipeline company, and its successor companies - Panhandle, Duke, Spectra (and now Enbridge).
 He met a lot of great people there and made a lot of friends that he still keeps up with.
 On the job, Tom invented a way to measure project risk which he published for the world to use.

 Tom is an ancient history buff who, because he could not keep track of all the peoples and places, designed Famous Civilizations, his own version of John Spark's Histomap.
-Looking ahead - and determined to keep this civilization going for as long as possible - in 1987 he challenged the government’s nuclear strategy in this newspaper article.
-For his look at pre-civilization, check out the Wikipedia page he authored entitled Last Common Ancestor.
+Looking ahead - determined to keep history alive for as long as possible - in 1987 he challenged the government’s nuclear strategy in this newspaper article.
+For his look at history before history, check out the Wikipedia page he authored entitled Last Common Ancestor.

 An Air Force brat, Tom grew up having to make all new friends every two years.
 Battle Creek, Wiesbaden, Colorado Springs, Belleville, Ill...
 At Illinois State, Tom learned how to play bridge, so a few years back he wrote a how to play bridge pamphlet for his college-bound kids.